MSP Mesh UNATTENDED NODE Settings

 • Medium Range – Fast” LoRa preset

-• Node Broadcast Interval: 12 hours (or more)
+• Node Broadcast Interval: at least 12 hours

-• Device type: (varies by infrastructure location – consult MSP Mesh Discord for preferred setting, but default to “Client”)
+• Device type: (varies by infrastructure location – please consult the MSP Mesh Discord for preferred or experimental settings, but default to “Client”)

 • Hops: